subnetmasked/sshman/README.md

 This project is licensed under the GNU General Public License (GPL-3.0) - see the LICENSE file for details.

 ## 💬 Questions?
-If you have any questions or need further clarification, feel free to open an issue or reach out to me at bjorke@startmail.com.
+If you have any questions or need further clarification, feel free to open an issue or reach out to me at subnetmasked@cock.li.